top of page

 Sounds obvious!
 Honestly, it makes all the difference.

-Though I could do a whole post just on this point alone, why not come check out our library at an event near you and try some different types of games!
+On this point, I could write a whole post alone.
+Why not come check out our library at an event near you and try some different types of games!

-Doing some digging is definitely time well spent on finding games that fit your family.
+Doing some exploring on the internet or asking friends for recommendations is definitely time well spent for finding games that fit your family.

-Have a look at your intention, for example, is it to have some 1 2 1 time with one of your children or for your children to play by themselves.
+Have a look at your intention, for example, is it to have some 1 2 1 time with one of your children, for children to play by themselves or a game to be played by the whole family.

-Basically, game designers don’t reinvent the wheel; play an easy game, and you will find a harder game with the same mechanics to master next, already knowing how to play most of it, which makes life a lot easier.
+Basically, game designers don't reinvent the wheel; play an easy game, and you will find a more challenging game with the same mechanics to master next, already knowing how to play most of it.
+It makes life a lot easier and makes the kids willing to play a different version of a game they already love.

-If you pick a game that’s too complicated, you'll spend half the night explaining rules and the other half wondering where you went wrong in life.
+If you pick a game that's too complicated or too long, you'll spend half the night explaining rules and the other half wondering where you went wrong in life.

 The simplest things make the most difference….
 Hop on to YouTube and watch other people explain the rules for you.. better still get the children to…..
 Can they teach you how to play the new game?